Skip to main content

 Incident Response with Forensics

-When containment escalates to incident, we lead the response: forensic snapshot capture, CloudTrail Lake queries, Detective behavior analysis, and root-cause documentation.
-You get the IR runbook executed, not a Slack message saying "you have a problem."
+When containment escalates to incident, we execute the runbooks in our incident response guide — forensic snapshot capture, CloudTrail Lake queries, Detective behavior analysis, and root-cause documentation.
+Compliance drift (Config control failures) routes to a hardening backlog, not the pager.

 Audit Evidence For SOC 2, HIPAA, PCI DSS